Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: Conclusions

-In summary, we have proven that the MSSM has the potential to explain recent data produced by BaBar and Belle which revealed a rather significant excess above and beyond the best SM predictions available in the observed {\rm BR}($\bar{B}\to D \tau\bar{\nu}_{\tau}$) and {\rm BR}($\bar{B}\to D^{*} \tau\bar{\nu}_{\tau}$) relative to the light lepton cases.
+In summary, we have proven that the MSSM has the potential to alleviate the anomaly presented by recent data produced by especially Belle and (somewhat less so) BaBar, which revealed a rather significant excess above and beyond the best SM predictions available in the observed {\rm BR}($\bar{B}\to D \tau\bar{\nu}_{\tau}$) and {\rm BR}($\bar{B}\to D^{*} \tau\bar{\nu}_{\tau}$) relative to the light lepton cases.
 Most remarkably, within the MSSM, the excesses can be explained {\sl simultaneously}, needless to say, over the same regions of parameter space.
-Further, the latter do not correspond to any particularly fine-tuned dynamics {(possibly apart from a lightest neutralino/chargino mass degeneracy, plus a preference for a large $\tilde\tau_1$ and $\tilde\nu_{1}$ masses, see right panel of Fig.~\ref{fig4})} and a more than acceptable agreement with the Belle (especially) and BaBar (to a lesser extent) data can be reached via MSSM spectra easily compatible with current experimental constraints from a variety of sources (flavour physics, Higgs boson measurements, SUSY searches).
+Further, the latter do not correspond to any particularly fine-tuned dynamics {(possibly apart from light neutralino/chargino masses, plus a preference for heavy $\tilde\tau_1$ and $\tilde\nu_{1}$, recall Fig.~\ref{fig4new})} and a more than acceptable agreement with the Belle (especially) and BaBar (to a lesser extent) data can be reached via MSSM spectra easily compatible with current experimental constraints from a variety of sources (flavour physics, Higgs boson measurements, SUSY searches).
 Such a conclusion is obtained after the {\sl first complete} tree-level plus (penguin dominated) one-loop calculation of all MSSM topologies entering the partonic $b \to c \tau \nu_\tau$ decay process matched with standard computational elements enabling the transition from the partonic to hadronic level.
-If forthcoming data will confirm the BaBar and Belle results, {\it e.g.}, from the now running LHCb experiment at the LHC, our results are truly exciting as a variety of other (typically non-SUSY) models have been tried and tested as a possible explanation of the $\bar{B}\to D \tau\bar{\nu}_{\tau}$ and $\bar{B}\to D^{*} \tau\bar{\nu}_{\tau}$ anomalies and failed.
-On the one hand, our results can then be taken as a circumstancial evidence of SUSY.
-On the other hand, they pave the way to its direct discovery as they point to spectra in the sparticle sector of the MSSM that can be accessed at Run 2.\\[0.05cm]
+If forthcoming data will confirm the anomalous BaBar and Belle results, {e.g.}, from the now running LHCb experiment at the LHC, our findings are rather interesting since a variety of other (typically non-SUSY) models have been tried and tested as a possible explanation of the $\bar{B}\to D \tau\bar{\nu}_{\tau}$ and $\bar{B}\to D^{*} \tau\bar{\nu}_{\tau}$ anomalies and failed.
+On the one hand, our results might then be taken as a circumstancial evidence of SUSY.
+On the other hand, they might pave the way to its direct discovery as they point to spectra in the sparticle sector of the MSSM that can be accessed at Run 3.